aiidateam/aiida-core/docs/source/installation.rst

 The migration script assumes that you are using the previous AiiDA version, so this means one has to migrate in steps, from the version of AiiDA you were using, until the current one.
 For instance, if you are currently using AiiDA 0.5, you should first update to 0.6, then to 0.7, and finally to 0.8.
+Do not forget to **deactivate** the current virtual environment before switching to the new version.

 For *each intermediate update* (e.g. when you update from 0.5 to 0.6 in the above example), do the following::